 Add well-timed YouTube cards to your videos

-Whether it’s part of your deal with a brand or you’re promoting your own products, YouTube Cards offer an eye-catching way to get the attention of engaged viewers.
+Whether it’s part of your deal with a brand or you’re promoting your own products, info cards (formerly YouTube Cards) offer an eye-catching way to get the attention of engaged viewers.

 You can set them to pop up at just the right moment, when they’re most relevant and least distracting, to increase their impact.